tnwei/exposure-to-code/source/07_numerical_methods.rst

 ----------
 ..
 Estimated time: 4 mins
 ..
 Talk more about root solving and operations research examples being sth that is very applicable in the real world today!

+* Numerical methods are heavily used in many aspects of civilization
+* Through today's exercise, we looked into solving a simple optimization problem with Python

 Further reading
 ---------------